powellnathanj/vagrant-puppet-oss/Readme.md

-This is my OSS Puppet/MCollective development environment
+This is my OSS Puppet/MCollective development environment.

+You should be able to use it as well.
+You'll have to change the base box setting in the Vagrantfile, but otherwise it should just work.

+It is almost certainly Virtualbox centric.